This article reviews each type of event property and how you can use event properties for reporting in Pendo Engage.

 - Mobile apps, Device Model, OS Version, Device Type, Operating System, App Version (Customer app version), and SDK Version (Pendo SDK version).

-Historical metadata (currently in beta) is data that originates as user metadata but acts as an event property when these values are enabled as historical in Settings > Data Mappings.
-To learn more, see Historical metadata (beta).
+Historical metadata is data that originates as user metadata but acts as an event property when these values are enabled as historical in Settings > Data Mappings.
+To learn more, see Historical metadata.